mathiasertl/django-ca/docs/source/quickstart_from_source.rst

 This tutorial will give you a CA with

 * A root and intermediate CA.
-* A browsable admin interface, protected by TLS (using Let's Encrypt certificates).
+* A browsable admin interface, protected by TLS (using certificates signed by your CA).
 * Certificate revocation using CRLs and OCSP.
 * (Optional) ACMEv2 support (= get certificates using certbot).